tony10101105/ExpEmergence/README.md

 Official code of the paper [U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models](https://arxiv.org/abs/2410.01692)

 ## News
 - (Nov.
-2024) The paper has been accepted to NeurIPS'24 ATTRIB workshop as **oral presentation**.
+2024) The paper has been accepted to the NeurIPS'24 ATTRIB workshop as **oral presentation**.

 ## Overview
 This paper explains why LLMs sometimes experience emergent abilities.
 In short, [deep double descent](https://arxiv.org/abs/1912.02292) on easy questions and [U-shaped scaling](https://arxiv.org/abs/2211.02011) on hard questions offset each other, leading to initially flat overall performance.
-The performance soar occurs around the happening of second descent on easy questions.
+The performance soar occurs around the second descent on easy questions.
 We further provide a simple pipeline to forecast the occurrence of emergent abilities.

 <p float="left">
   <img src="vis/mmlu_spectro_gn_10_d_7_redist.png" width="375" />